Kitware/SMTK/doc/release/notes/qt-subsystem.md

 ### qtAttributeView Changes
 * There is now a splitter between the attribute editing area and the association information area.
+* Removed the old view by property mechanism to help simplify the code
+* qtAttributeView and qtAssociatioView now have virtual methods to create their association widgets that can get overridden - in the future they should use a widget factor to fetch it so you wouldn't have to create a new class to use a different association widget

 ### qtUIManager Changes
 * There is now a method to return the size of a string based on the font being used